-The Memorandum of Association of the Company will be put forth for voting and be conditionally adopted at the AGM to be convened before the Listing and states, inter alia, that the liability of the members of the Company is limited, that the objects for which the Company is established are unrestricted and the Company shall have full power and authority to carry out any object not prohibited by the Companies Act or any other law of the Cayman Islands.
+The Memorandum of Association of the Company was conditionally adopted by a special resolution passed on December 28, 2018 and became effective on March 12, 2019 and states, inter alia, that the liability of the members of the Company is limited, that the objects for which the Company is established are unrestricted, and that the Company shall have full power and authority to carry out any object not prohibited by the Companies Act or any other law of the Cayman Islands.

-The Memorandum of Association is on display on the websites of the Stock Exchange and the Company as specified in Appendix VI in the section headed "Documents on Display".
+The Memorandum of Association is available on display on the websites specified in Appendix V in the section headed "Documents available on display".